 2. Ensure that all the other trades have completed their work if the hardwood flooring installation is part of a larger project.
 Plastering, plumbing, electrics, etc need to be finished before you lay the floor.

 3. Leave your flooring materials to acclimatize within the room for 3 to 7 days before fitting to make problems at a later date less likely.
 Leave in the cartons but remove any plastic outer layers to allow the material to breathe.

 4. Start from a measured center line in the room or from the longest straight wall available.
 Work logically across the floor and avoid joints meeting by varying the lengths of boards as you go.

 1. Attempt to lay engineered wood flooring unless you are confident that your joinery skills are up to the job.
 It could lead to a lot of wasted time and frustration as well as a disappointing result.

 2. Forget to leave an expansion gap for the floor to naturally expand and contract into overtime.
 Failure to do so could result in warped boards and an uneven floor.

 3. Discard the manufacturer’s instructions.
 You may think you know best but a quick read won’t do any harm before you get started.

 4. Be tempted to move furniture back into the room until your varnish is fully set.
-Again, read the instructions and if anything allow a little longer than recommended in order to ensure the best possible result.
+Again, read the instructions and if anything allows a little longer than recommended to ensure the best possible result.